 The Art of Living Longer™ is about honoring yourself and your connections to others and to nature.
 Quantum Physics has proven time and again that everything is connected.
 Now is the time for us to reconnect socially – and I don’t mean social networking like Facebook, Instagram or Twitter!
 We humans require human contact to be emotionally healthy.
 And, just as importantly, we require a connection to the land too.

-I learned how to say no when asked to do something that was going to create a problem for me.
-I will say no to my kids’ requests for baby-sitting, if it really is not convenient for me.
-I no longer turn my world inside out in order to accommodate someone else’s problems.
-I’m not selfish either.
+Learn how to say no when asked to do something that will create a problem for you.
+Say no to the kids’ requests for baby-sitting, if it really is not convenient or you’re really not up to it.
+Don’t turn your world inside out in order to accommodate someone else’s problems.
+It’s not selfish to care for yourself.
 I help people all the time.
 BUT, and this is IMPORTANT, I love myself more.
 I have learned that taking care of myself actually makes me more available to my loved ones, not less.
 When presented with someone else’s problem for which I have no control, I have learned to love and use the expression, “Not my monkey, not my circus!”
 More importantly, the world will get on if I (sometimes) put my own needs before another’s.
-It’s self-preservation and it’s a skill that most of us lack.
+It’s self-preservation and it’s a skill worth mastering for your own health and well-being.

 With all of this in mind, I wrote The Art of Living Longer – A User Manual for Human Beings™ so that others can get a shortcut to the sound, reasonable, impartial research about nutrition, exercise and emotional health that is based on our species and what it has evolved to need to support it.
 We simply can not and must not put aside the needs of our species aside because of the demands of modern living that has caused us to eat and act in ways over only the past 150 years that simply do not support healthy humans.